Ruben1729/rusty_wire/README.md

 RustyWire is a wireworld simulation written in Rust.
 It provides an interactive environment where you can simulate and explore the behavior of electronic circuits using the WireWorld cellular automaton.

+Keep in mind the code could use some improvement.
+I built this project as a learning experience to get familiar with Rust and its features.

 ### WireWorld

 WireWorld is a cellular automaton that models the behavior of electronic circuits.
 It consists of cells arranged on a grid, with each cell in one of four possible states: empty, electron head, electron tail, or conductor.